Talk That Talk: Singles

 "We Found Love", featuring Calvin Harris, was released as the lead single from the album, premiering on September 22, 2011 in the United Kingdom, and being released the same day.
 Critical reaction was mixed.
 They criticized the lack of lyrical content, with many citing the lyrics as second best to the song's production and composition, though they praised Harris's production of the song.
 The music video, which premiered on October 19, 2011, depicts the singer as a drug abusing thrill seeker in a relationship that quickly spirals downward into addiction and violence.
 "We Found Love" debuted at number 16 on the US Billboard Hot 100 chart, eventually reaching number one, giving Rihanna the record for a solo artist to have amassed twenty top ten singles in the shortest amount of time in the history of the Billboard Hot 100 chart.

 "You da One" was released as the second single from the album, having its radio premiere on November 11 and being released digitally on November 14, 2011.
 The single was a moderate success, reaching the top twenty of the US Billboard Hot 100 peaking at fourteen as well as reaching the top twenty of the UK Singles Chart peaking at sixteen, while also topping the US Hot Dance Club Songs chart, and attaining top twenty positions in eleven other countries.
-"Talk That Talk", was confirmed as the third single from the album by Rihanna on Twitter, following a vote from her fans.
+"Talk That Talk", was confirmed as the third single from the album, following a vote from her fans.
 The song, which features a rap verse from Jay-Z, was serviced to urban radio in the United States on January 17, 2012.